-It’s important to consider the dangers to developing bodies and brains, as well as the legalities of supplying alcohol to minors.
+It’s important to consider the dangers to developing bodies and brains, as well as the legalities of supplying alcohol to underage teenagers and to be aware that the overwhelming majority (87%)1 of Australian parents aren’t supplying their underage teenagers with alcohol and the majority of underage teenagers in Australia are choosing not to drink alcohol (72.5%).2.

 Laws surrounding underage drinking are getting tougher, so it’s important you are aware of your legal obligations.
 Most states and territories now have secondary supply laws, and others are considering legislation, meaning it’s illegal for an adult to provide alcohol to an under 18 without the consent of that person’s parent.

 Allowing your teenager alcohol at home can worsen the situation.
-Many parents believe that allowing their kids to drink at home will help demystify alcohol, but research has shown that this is not necessarily correct.
+A small amount of parents believe that allowing their kids to drink at home will help demystify alcohol, but this is not necessarily correct.
 Allowing a drink at home can be seen as approval of alcohol, lowering the barriers for teens to drink in other environments.
+Research shows that following serves of alcohol an adolescent is more likely to report binge drinking, experience alcohol-related harm (e.g., accidents, blackouts and fights) and problematic drinking in their future adolescent years.3.
+We know that abstaining from alcohol when underage helps protect teenagers, so we want to reassure parents that setting rules and boundaries, as well as setting consequences if these are broken, is the right thing to do.

 Tips to manage your teen’s objections to an alcohol-free party: